Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for beginner soap makers.

 Yes!
-You most defintely can.
+You most definitely can.
 I often use lavender and even sweet orange.
-I would like to try a gratefruit myself for fun.
-All will work just fine.
+I would like to try a grapefruit myself for fun.
+All will work just fine for this recipe.

 What are the chia seeds for?

-I see other types of melt and pour bases, can I use an olive oil or goat milk for this recipe?
+I see other types of melt-and-pour bases, can I use olive oil or goat milk for this recipe?

 You sure can and I often do like to switch up with the goat milk base for my soaps.
 The olive oil will work just fine too.
 It all depends on what you are going for in your bars.
 The goat milk aids in exfoliation and the shea butter is better for moisturizing.
 Switch it up when you feel like it.
-The company I linked on here also sells those types in the 5lbs and 2 lbs blocks.
+The company I linked here also sells those types in the 5 lb and 2 lb blocks.

-If you try this recipe and love it I would love it if you would come back and give it 5 stars!
+If you try this recipe and love it I would appreciate you coming back to give it 5 stars!

 - 1 lbs block of shea butter melt and pour soap base